China's yuan hits new lows, PBOC seeks to stem slide

-SHANGHAI/HONG KONG, Aug 6 (Reuters) - China’s tumbling yuan found a floor on Tuesday morning after a firmer than expected central bank fixing and a planned bond sale in the offshore market suggested authorities wanted to contain the currency’s recent slide to new lows.
+SHANGHAI/HONG KONG (Reuters) - China’s tumbling yuan found a floor on Tuesday morning after a firmer than expected central bank fixing and a planned bond sale in the offshore market suggested authorities wanted to contain the currency’s recent slide to new lows.

 The yuan’s 2.3% decline over three days and breach of its 2008 low of 7-per-dollar roiled global stock, bond and currency markets as investors now worry the currency would become a new front in the long-running U.S.-China trade war.